Golden Retriever – The Ultimate Family Dog

 Golden Retrievers are the best family dogs

-Golden Retrievers are
+Golden Retrievers are great with kids

 A golden retriever’s average life expectancy is 10 to 12 years.
 This is an important factor to consider if you plan to get a dog that will grow up with your children; knowing the average life span might influence when you get your pup or if you choose to adopt a younger or older dog.

 A golden retriever does not have high-maintenance and grooming needs; an occasional bath will usually do the trick, as well as brushing a couple of times a week.
 A golden tends to shed his thick, outer coat once or twice a year, so, during these times, you can expect to brush your pup daily.
 In addition, regular teeth brushing and ear and eye checks are important, as well as regular nail-trimming, which should be done with any breed.